 Please note: The domestic flights on this itinerary fill up a long time in advance and so we urge you to book early to avoid disappointment.

+Autumn days in Mongolia are superb, with settled warm sunny weather being the norm.
+In the mountains is can be cold at night.
+There is a slight chance of rain both in the mountains and lowlands.
 Breakfast will be taken at about 7am most mornings, perhaps slightly later if the previous day has been tiring.
 Basic fitness is all that is required.
 Full days will be spent in the field and short/medium length walks on the flat will be undertaken regularly.

 Full-board accommodation is provided with two nights in Ulan Bator, five nights in the Gobi Desert, one night in Ulan Bator, five nights in the Khentii Mountains (two camps) and the final night back in Ulan Bator.
 In Ulan Bator, rooms are of a very good standard and have en suite facilities.
 Outside the capital we will be staying in Ger camps, the traditional Mongolian way.
 Rooms have proper beds and a wash basin.
 There are separate toilets and wash rooms and meals will be served in a restaurant or a converted Ger.